Drinking Tap Water in Bali: Safe, Risky, or Just a Bad Idea?

 Tap Water in Bali - Bali ice cubes

-Ice cubes in Bali are generally safe, especially at your hotel or popular restaurants.
-The only situation where it might be a bit risky is ice cubes from street food and smaller food stalls (warungs).
+The only situation where it might be a bit risky is ice cubes from street food and smaller food stalls (warungs), especially in quieter rural areas.

-Here is a fun fact about Bali: ice cube production in Bali are actually regulated by the government.
-This is to help avoid issues that contaminated ice cubes might cause – like a case of Bali Belly.
+This is to help avoid issues that contaminated ice cubes might cause,like a case of Bali Belly.
 And since Bali is heavily dependent on tourism, the government aims to prioritize food safety.

 Can I brush my teeth with Bali tap water?